gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 To me, the rotational form of $$F=ma$$ almost feels like cheating.
 The good news is that it makes it pretty simple, but perhaps not profound.
 The reason for this is that all three quantities in $$F=ma$$ have [a rotational equivalent we can use](http://hyperphysics.phy-astr.gsu.edu/hbase/mi.html).

 If you hadn't noticed yet, $$F$$ and $$a$$ are both quantities that involve _linear_ measurement.
 This is the nature of vectors - they define _lines_ from one point to another.
 Acceleration is described _along a certain line_, as is force.

-Mass tends to just kinda "sit there" - it's a property of the object, with a value, but no real direction or information about location required.
+On the other hand, mass tends to just kinda "sit there" - it's a property of the object, with a value, but no real direction or information about location required.
 As far as Newton's Second law is concerned, all the mass is _modeled_ to be at a single point, where force is applied.[^3]

 Newton's Second Law for rotation is exactly the same as the linear version, just swapping out the linear quantities for their rotational equivalent.